internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 In order to better understand how the PPU renders a screen and the interaction between the CPU and the PPU, I've made an online PPU simulator.
 Here you can change the PPU-RAM and see the effects in real-time and even automate the changes every frame (in essence simulating a CPU).
+Or you can just run the example scripts.
 Check out the PPU Simulator [here]({% link _posts/2019-09-29-Console-PPU-Simulator.markdown %}).

 # And this is it

-I had had a few requests to write about how the video was handled in this project and so I tried to be as extensive as I could.
+I've had a few requests to write about how the video was handled in this project and so I tried to be as extensive as I could.
 It took a lot of time to compile all the information, get the pictures, draw the diagrams, etc.
 There was so much to talk about.
 It might be too much information for some and not enough for others.

-I hope this helps someone with his or her projects, thank you for reading it.
+I hope this helps someone with his or her projects.

-I'm thinking of writing other posts about Video, Sound and other projects I have (hopefully I don't take as long).
+And if you've reached this far, thank you for reading it. :)

 As always, any question or suggestion please comment below or reach me in my twitter account [@IntRegister](https://twitter.com/IntRegister)